 Therefore, understand and reflect what you have gathered from listening to the speaker.
-Mutual understanding is a reflection of the seamless communication that assures no further dialogue, debate and action will be required.
+Mutual understanding is a reflection of seamless communication that assures no further dialogue, debate and action will be required.

 Put into Action

 Communication means the transmission of information gathered on a subject with a specific goal to develop a clear understanding of the subject.
 Content plays an enormous role in the communication process to influence and make the speaker understand the need to leave a lasting impact on the listener.
-The information travels from one receiver to the other in the chain of communication that becomes meaningless if anyone in the process lack the listening skill or the ability to communicate.
+The information travels from one receiver to the other in the communication chain that becomes meaningless if anyone in the process lack the listening skill or the ability to communicate.